 To ensure you’re getting the nutrients you need while on GLP-1 medication, it’s vital to assess your current vitamin and mineral levels.
 At Randox Health, we offer a comprehensive Vitamin and Mineral blood test to identify any deficiencies and help you take proactive steps to support your health.

-GLP-1 medications are transforming lives – but optimal health goes beyond weight and blood sugar.
+GLP-1 medications are transforming lives.
 By staying informed and checking your micronutrient levels regularly, you can make the most of your treatment while safeguarding your long-term wellbeing.

 Book your Vitamin and Mineral test today and take a step toward total wellness.